 What do you know about biostatistics?
 Chances are, not a lot.
-Many people have various misconceptions about the field of biostatistics, and even those who are vaguely familiar with it may not be aware of the details of this complex career path.
+Many people have misconceptions about the field of biostatistics, and even those who are vaguely familiar with it may not be aware of the details of this complex career path.

 So what exactly is biostatistics?

 Biostatistics is essentially a specialized branch of statistics that utilizes mathematics to interpret and analyze data that is produced in the medical field.
 Talented biostatisticians are crucial to the success of medical research.
 No matter how advanced medical research may become, this information is useless without skilled statisticians to collect and analyze it.
 As technology inevitably becomes more complex and the amount of available data increases in the coming years, biostatisticians are crucial to helping medical research achieve its full potential.

 Biostatisticians have a substantial impact on research and public health.

 Did you know that biostatistics has played a role in many groundbreaking medical achievements?
 Some of the most well-known accomplishments in the field have included developing routine immunizations, drastically limiting fatalities from heart disease, substantially reducing motor vehicle deaths, and conducting studies that ultimately demonstrated the health risks of smoking.